Finding Sense in Nonsense with Generated Contexts: Perspectives from Humans and Language Models: Related Work

 \section{Related Work}

-The possibility for an LLM to ground unusual sentences’ meaning in hypothetical contexts cannot be assumed, especially given the findings in \citet{counter-common} where LLMs are unable to infer an object’s relative size when given unusual, seemingly impossible contexts.
+It is not safe to assume that LLMs have a strong capability, like human speakers, to ground unusual sentences’ meaning in hypothetical contexts.
+An example is provided by the findings in \citet{counter-common}, where LLMs are unable to infer an object’s relative size when given unusual, seemingly impossible contexts.
 This aligns with what \citet{comp-gap} calls the “compositionality gap”, where models can succeed in most tasks but also struggle to process the semantic compositionality of unique phrases which had not been in their pre-training data. \citet{spicy} propose that, to test if distributionally-based models learn compositional meaning, one can evaluate a model’s ability to distinguish unattested but acceptable data from unattested, semantically deviant data \cite{eva-first,spicy}.
-This calls into question whether LLMs are able to hypothesize beyond common scenarios to generate situations where a seemingly nonsensical sentence could be meaningful.
+This is supported by \citet{drivel}, who use pragmatic paradoxes that they dub as \enquote{nonsense with depth} to probe LLM reasoning across tasks, revealing a consistent gap between LLMs' fluency and their genuine comprehension.
+Such findings call into question whether LLMs are able to hypothesize beyond common scenarios to generate situations where a seemingly nonsensical sentence could be meaningful.

 Despite the previously mentioned substantial body of linguistic research on nonsense, little work has been done on contextualized nonsense.
 Beyond \citet{llm-reply-to-nonsense} detecting purely pragmatic-level nonsense in dialogue models, the majority of research in acceptability rating and semantic deviance detection is on individual sentences without context \cite{neural-cola,bert-bad-nonsense,metaphor-cusp}.
 An exception is \citet{accpt-in-context}, who investigate the effect of context on sentence acceptability judgments.